Cassandro: Other media

 Through his regular tours of the United Kingdom and his fluency in English, Cassandro has gained some mainstream attention in the country, including being interviewed on BBC Breakfast.
 In February 2017, Cassandro appeared in a skit on Conan, training Conan O'Brien and Andy Richter to become luchadores.
 He was featured in a 2016 New Yorker article entitled "How the Drag Queen Cassandro Became a Star of Mexican Wrestling."

 He is the subject of the 2018 documentary film Cassandro the Exotico!, by Marie Losier.
+In 2023, the film Cassandro was made based on his life.

 Personal life

-Armendáriz is openly homosexual.
 On May 7, 2021, he had a brain embolism removed.